niravb1992/vhosts.local/README.md

 Setup
 ======
 1. Download the latest release from the releases tab
-2. Extract the downloaded zip folder
+2. Extract the downloaded file

 Run
 =======